Budget Vote and BOE Election

 BOARD OF EDUCATION ELECTION: Anyone interested in becoming a candidate for the Board of Education of the Pine Plains Central School District may contact the District Clerk for a nominating petition packet.

-There are three seats available; three are for a three-year term commencing July 1, 2021 and expiring June 30, 2024.
-The Board member election will be held on May 18, 2021 , the same date / time as the District’s vote on the 2021-2022 school budget.
-Joseph Kiernan, Anne K. Arent and Jean Stapf are running for their current seats.
+There are two seats available; two are for a three-year term commencing July 1, 2022 and expiring June 30, 2025.
+The Board member election will be held on May 17, 2022, the same date / time as the District’s vote on the 2022-2023 school budget.

-Nominating petitions: Nominating petitions are due in the District Office no later than Monday, April 19, 2021 at 5:00 pm with at least twenty-five (25) signatures of qualified voters of the district.
+Nominating petitions: Nominating petitions are due in the District Office no later than Monday, April 18, 2022 at 5:00 pm with at least twenty-five (25) signatures of qualified voters of the district.
 Potential candidates are strongly encouraged to obtain more than 25 signatures to ensure that petitions include at least 25 valid signatures.
+(Deadline passed)

 Board of Education member qualifications are as follows: